Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/typescript-browser/index.md

 https://www.amplitude.com/?utm_source=newsletter&utm_campaign=product_analytics_playbook&utm_medium=email&utm_term=product%20analytics&utm_content=bannerlink
 ```

-#### Referrer Parameters
+#### Referrer parameters

 Referrer is the URL of the page that linked to the destination page.
-Referrer is an empty string '' if the user navigated to the destination page directly.
 Amplitude tracks the following parameters:

-- `referrer`: The last page the user was on (e.g. `https://amplitude.com/behavioral-analytics-platform?ref=nav`)
+- `referrer`: The last page the user was on (for example, `https://amplitude.com/behavioral-analytics-platform?ref=nav`).
-- `referring_domain`: The domain that the user was last on (e.g. `https://amplitude.com`)
+- `referring_domain`: The domain that the user was last on (for example, `https://amplitude.com`)

+Referrer is an empty string (`''`) if the user navigated to the destination page directly.

-#### Click ID Parameters
+#### Click ID parameters

 Click IDs are campaign identifiers included as URL parameters.
 These IDs are used by Ad platforms to identify the campaign and other attributes.
-While Amplitude does not have access to further campaign attributes associated to Click IDs, Amplitude can track Click ID values specified below.
+While Amplitude doesn't have access to further campaign attributes associated to Click IDs, Amplitude can track Click ID values specified below.

 - `gclid`: Google Click Identifier
 - `fbclid`: Facebook Click Identifier

-#### First-touch Attribution
+#### First-touch attribution

 Amplitude captures the initial attribution data at the start of the first session.
 The first-touch attribution values are set when a user's attribution data are seen for the first time.
-The following user properties are set once:
+The following user properties are set one time:

 - `initial_utm_source`
 - `initial_utm_medium`